Health Maintenance Organizations

 Louis J. DeVoto

-Today, there are three basic HMO models presently in use.
-The first is the traditional form of the HMO, the Staff Model.
+Today, there are three basic models of Health Maintenance Organizations presently in use.
+So, the first is the traditional form of the HMO, the Staff Model.
 In it, the HMO itself owns and operates its own health care facilities.
-The participating physicians and their support staff are employees of the HMO.
-The doctors are paid by salary and may earn a bonus if the HMO shows a profit.
-The relationship between the HMO and the doctor is one of employer and employee, with the HMO having control over the physician.
+Moreover, the participating physicians and their support staff are employees of the HMO.
+Furthermore, the doctors receive payment by salary and may earn a bonus if the HMO shows a profit.
+So, the relationship between the HMO and the doctor is one of employer and employee, with the HMO having control over the physician.

-The second model has been called the Group Individual Practice Association (IPA) or Direct Contract Model.
+The second model has the name the Group Individual Practice Association (IPA) or Direct Contract Model.
 Here, a group of physicians incorporates itself, and then contacts with the HMO to provide care of the members of the HMO in their own offices.
-A capitation fee is paid to the physician group, which in turn pays the physician a salary = (i.e., incentive to keep costs low).
-These doctors may or may not be permitted to treat patients outside the HMO.
+The physician group gets payment in a capitation fee, which in turn pays the physician a salary = (i.e., incentive to keep costs low).
+These doctors may or may not have permission to treat patients outside the Health Maintenance Organization.

 Finally, the Group (non-IPA) Model or Network Model provides its members with health care through several groups.
 The HMO contracts with individual physician groups or entities having provider employees.
 As payment, the physician receives a “capitation” fee from the HMO, which is a previously agreed upon fixed fee per HMO subscriber.
-The amount a doctor is paid depends on the number of subscribers seen in a month.
+The amount of a doctor’s payment depends on the number of subscribers seen in a month.
 Additionally, doctors may receive a bonus for “efficiency”.

 II.
 THEORIES OF LIABILITY